karenying/blog.karenying.com/content/posts/2020-07-03--50-shades-of-dark-mode-gray.md

 Now, this is where it gets interesting.
 Apple actually makes the backgrounds of native Mac apps transparent — but transparent relative to your _desktop wallpaper_, not whatever is currently open under the app.
 Thus, there is no decisive palette of colors since wallpapers vary.

-However, MacOS does have elements of a typical dark mode app: menu bars, cards, primary/secondary text, etc. Besides the transparent background (which is a really cool touch; I encourage you to explore this for yourself), the MacOS dark mode is predictable.
+However, MacOS does have elements of a typical dark mode app: menu bars, cards, primary/secondary text, etc. Besides the transparent background (which is a really cool touch -- I encourage you to explore this for yourself), the MacOS dark mode is predictable.

 ## Conclusion